 The Foundation is a quiet but massive financial supporter of pro-abortion activities and population control.
 It is reportedly the largest non-governmental funder of “reproductive health and family planning,” including substantial investments in abortion and contraceptives, worldwide.
 One estimate found that STBF had given over $1.2 billion to organizations which advocate for pro-abortion policy, perform elective abortions, or helped develop the chemical abortion pill RU-486.
 As of 2012, STBF had provided nearly $300 million to the controversial abortion clinic network Planned Parenthood and its national headquarters, Planned Parenthood Federation of America (PPFA).

 The Susan Thompson Buffett Foundation was founded in 1964 by investor Warren Buffett, reportedly to address Buffett’s “Malthusian dread” of population growth among the global poor.
 Buffett and his longtime business partner Charlie Munger were also involved in other pro-abortion activities: Before the Roe v.
-Wade decision that mandated legal abortion throughout the United States, Buffett and Munger operated a nominal “church” which facilitated travel for pregnant women to places where abortions were available.
+Wade decision that mandated legal abortion throughout the United States, Buffett and Munger operated a nominal “church” that facilitated travel for pregnant women to places where abortions were available.

 Through its early years, the STBF provided support for litigation seeking to overturn bans on the “partial-birth” late-term abortion procedure.
 The group funded lawsuits that successfully overturned a partial-birth abortion ban in Warren Buffett’s home state of Nebraska.
 (A subsequent federal prohibition was upheld by the Supreme Court.)